 IS THE CEILING OF THE LONG NARROW HALLWAY PAINTED?
 I CAN’T TELL!
 IF IT IS, I WOULD LOVE TO HEAR MORE ABOUT THAT.

 It is!
 It is a soft minty color.
 I wanted to mimic a shade in the vintage rug we found.
 I ended up going with a lighter version of a green.
 This is the peaceful transition from the living/dining/kitchen area to the bedrooms.
 She didn’t want to put art on the walls and keep this area free of additional decorations so I thought it would be a fun way for it to still feel designed, but calm.

 This is a hard question, because I love a lot about this project.
-My favorite piece may be the fish wallpaper.
+My favorite piece may be the fish wallpaper (if I can use wallpaper as a piece).
 The master is my favorite room.
 It is so light and welcoming—even with a black wall.
 I would sleep like a baby in here.

 I love creating contrast and a statement.
 I wanted to keep the living room light and had already decided on the all blue study, but still aimed to do something unexpected in the master without it being over the top.
 The black accent wall seemed like a great compromise.
 The room is so bright and can handle it.
 I went with a satin finish as well so it still reflects light.
 They were hesitant, but trusted my decision, which is a great feeling.

 The timeline.
-We finished the project two weeks before she gave birth.
+We finished the project 2 weeks before she gave birth.
 I was feeling the heat towards the end, because I wanted them to have a completed home before the baby arrived.